AnyChart/docs.anychart.com/Basic_Charts/Vertical/OHLC_Chart.md

 // create a chart
 chart = anychart.verticalArea();

-// create an OHLC series and set the data var series = chart.ohlc(data);
+// create an ohlc series and set the data var series = chart.ohlc(data);
 ```